SriKrishna134/Jetpack_Game./README.md

 ## Tech used:
 1. HTML (HyperText Markup Language):

--Acts as the backbone of your project by structuring the content on web pages.
+->Acts as the backbone of your project by structuring the content on web pages.
 Defines elements such as headings, paragraphs, lists, links, images, forms, and more to build the foundation of your web application.
 Facilitates the integration of multimedia and interactive elements.